Access to Information at Canada Post

 Business travel and hospitality expenses on this site will be updated quarterly.

-Please note that information that would not be disclosed under the ATIA or the federal Privacy Act will not appear on this site.
+Please note that information that would not be disclosed under the Access to Information Act or the Privacy Act will not appear on this site.

 |2013 2nd quarter||Transportation and travel||Accommodations and meals||Hospitality||Total expenses|